Going Rogue: Book tour

-Palin was interviewed in rapid succession by Oprah Winfrey, Barbara Walters, Sean Hannity, and Bill O'Reilly, with the US News speculating that the interviews and book tour would be "strewn with land mines".
-Palin began a three-week national book tour that focused on small and mid-size towns; 11 of the states she visited were considered political battle-grounds for U.S. presidential election, 2012.
+Palin was interviewed in rapid succession by Oprah Winfrey, Barbara Walters, Sean Hannity, and Bill O'Reilly, with U.S. News & World Report speculating that the interviews and book tour would be "strewn with land mines".
+Palin began a three-week national book tour that focused on small and mid-size towns; 11 of the states she visited were considered political battlegrounds for the 2012 presidential election.
 Large crowds turned out to greet Palin and get their books autographed.
 Palin spent as long as three hours at some venues.
 ABC News characterized her bus book tour as "extraordinarily successful" but suggested she might be criticized for taking a private jet provided by the publisher for long legs of the journey.

 In addition to the book tour, a web-based campaign directed ads for the book to people searching for Palin's name on Google.
-Palin also used her Facebook page (accessible to non-subscribers) to promote her book.
+Palin also used her Facebook page to promote her book.